Coolcord/Level-Headed/README.md

  Q: What is hammer time mode?

- A: This is a new setting for the level generator that I may remove in the future.
-For now, this feature replaces about 20% of every individual enemy spawn (not including grouped enemies) with Hammer Bros.
+ A: Hammer time mode replaces about 20% of every individual enemy spawn (not including grouped enemies) with Hammer Bros.
 This can make the game quite challenging in some cases.
 It's worth trying if you think the game is too easy.

  Q: Where did hammer time mode go in v0.2.2 and beyond?
 Was it removed?